 The Ram maker did respond, but only to tell me I’m an idiot who doesn’t understand it is not the company’s problem.

-What makes this more galling is the Asustek forum and Google in general shows hundreds of other people have exactly the same problem and issues that are similar.
-Something is wrong.
-I’m not just another muddle-headed ham-fisted idiot who doesn’t understand the technology.
+What makes this more galling is the Asustek forum and Google in general shows hundreds of other people have the identical problem and issues that are similar.
+Something is wrong with the product.
+Clearly I’m not another muddle-headed idiot who doesn’t understand the technology.

-Asustek has my money and it just doesn’t give a toss.
-I’ll keep this in mind when I buy a new motherboard, yet the sad truth is the alternative suppliers are no better.
+Asustek has my money and it doesn’t give a toss.
+I’ll keep this in mind when I buy a new motherboard, yet the sad truth is the alternative suppliers are often no better.

-Hanselman articulates the problem well, but for my money doesn’t offer much of an answer although he is right when he says we need to care and need the collective will to fix the problems.
+Hanselman articulates the problem well, but doesn’t offer much of an answer although he is right when he says we need to care and need the collective will to fix the problems.

 I’d go further and say we need to jump up and down more.
 Consumers need to be stroppier.
 We need more brutal product reviews - which means we need an independent media, but that’s another issue.
 We need stronger consumer laws and officials willing to tackle big, powerful corporations when they stuff up.